PyramidTechnologies/netPyramid-RS-232/README.md

 PyramidNETRS232 is available on NuGet

     Install-Package PyramidNETRS232

+## New Features

+* Pause and Resume acceptor

+We have found that a lot of developers prefer to start and stop the bill acceptor between sessions.
+We have made this even easier by adding simple ResumeAcceptance and PauseAcceptance methods.

+* Update configuration at runtime.

+Previously, the configuratoin for an acceptor was set for the life of the connection.
+This can now be changed on the fly via the Config property of your ApexValidator instance.

 ## Important
 If you are using an Apex 7000 or Spectra, please make sure that all of your dip switches are in the off position.
 The unit msust be in RS-232 mode to use this library.
 For more information about configuration, please see our [faq](http://pyramidacceptors.com/support/faq/).